 Sometimes beating the market isn’t all it’s cracked up to be.
 Just ask Ben Graham.

-Graham set up his second fund, the Graham Joint Account, in 1926 (after closing down his first fund set up with Louis Harris, Grahar Corp., run from 1923 – 1925).
+Graham set up his second fund, the Graham Joint Account, in 1926 after closing down the first fund he set up with Louis Harris, Grahar Corp., run from 1923 to 1925.
 Over the first three years, 1926 to 1928, Graham’s new fund would earn 25.7% annually against the Dow’s 20.2%.
 He handily beat the market on the way up.

 And he beat it on the way down…

 From 1929 to 1932, Graham’s fund lost 70% compared to the Dow’s 80% loss (a beating alright).
 If he was chasing relative returns, he succeeded.

 But Graham knew he failed.
 He barely survived the worst four year period ever in the stock market.